 Prospective visiting scholars should be faculty members and/or doctoral candidates from institutions outside the U.S., and should typically hold terminal degrees (e.g., Ph.D., Ed.D.) unless they are in-progress graduate students (usually, at the ABD stage).
 They must also have:

 Please note: Individual St. John’s college deans may set unique criteria for visiting scholars in their division, though these should not contravene the university’s overall policies.
+In addition, any visiting scholar who will work directly with students may need to undergo a background check.
+Sponsoring departments should be in contact with Human Resources with questions about appropriate work for scholars and whether a background check is necessary.

 Any dedicated St. John’s faculty member may serve as a sponsor to visiting scholars or as a mentor to in-progress doctoral candidates, and will be responsible for facilitating their time at St. John’s.
 The basic process follows: